Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

 1. Now that you have created an AAD application and service principle, created a custom role, and assigned that role permissions to your Cosmos DB account, you should be able to start your application.
 1. run `mvn clean spring-boot:run`
-1. Note the following line of code in `SampleAppConfiguration.java`
+1. Note the following line of code in `SampleAppConfiguration.java`:

     ```java
     checkAADSetup(servicePrincipal);
     ```